 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary as a result of a number of factors.
-Based on our current operations and current operating plans, we expect that our available cash, cash generated from current operations and debt capacity will be sufficient to finance current operations and capital expenditures for at least 12 months.
+Based on our current operations and current operating plans, we expect that our available cash, cash generated from current operations, and debt capacity will be sufficient to finance current operations and capital expenditures for at least 12 months.
 However, we may use substantial amounts of capital to accelerate product development or expand our sales and marketing activities.
 We may need to raise additional capital in order to make significant acquisitions.
 Additional capital raising activities will dilute the ownership interests of existing stockholders to the extent we raise capital by issuing equity securities.
 Currently, we are prohibited from accessing the public debt or equity markets until we are able to provide historical audited financial statements for a previous acquisition or until such financial statements are no longer required to be provided by SEC regulations.
 Until this matter is resolved, our ability to raise capital may be limited to private equity transactions and/or additional borrowing and may result in entering into an agreement on less than favorable terms.
-In addition, our credit facility with Brown Brothers Harriman contains limitations on our ability to incur additional indebtedness and requires creditor approval for acquisitions funded with cash in excess of \$6 million and for those which may be funded with equity in excess of \$10 million.
+Our credit facility with Brown Brothers Harriman contains limitations on our ability to incur additional indebtedness and requires creditor approval for acquisitions funded with cash in excess of \$6 million and for those which may be funded with equity in excess of \$10 million.
+Under the current terms of our existing credit facility, we will be required to obtain consent from our lenders upon the sale of our Capital Equipment Business segment.
+If we are unable to obtain this consent, sale of the Capital Equipment Business segment will trigger a default under the credit facility whereby our lenders could accelerate all of our outstanding indebtedness and terminate our credit facility.

 Accordingly, there can be no assurance that we will be successful in raising additional capital on favorable terms or at all.